remix-run/react-router/doc/00 Guides/Advanced Usage.md

 Now go look at what hacks you have in place to do this.
 Just kidding, I don't want to make you sad right now.

-It's also really easy to imagine some tooling that auto-generates a route like this from your file system.

-Check out the [huge apps][huge] example in the repository.
-Even better, open your web inspector and watch code get loaded in as you navigate around the demo.
+Check out the [huge apps][huge] example in the repository with your web inspector open and watch code get loaded in as you navigate around the demo.

   [shameless]:https://reactjs-training.com
   [fb]:http://facebook.com